ganthimathim-indium/Game_On/README.md

 ## DB Setup
 open pgAdmin and create one database under postgress ownership

-1:set preference
+1: set preference
-  1.1: open file> preference> path > binary-path
-  1.2: goto potgress binary-path then we have to select our installed postgress version and
-       paste environment path ex:"C:\Program Files\PostgreSQL\14\bin" in front of that.
+      1.1: open file> preference> path > binary-path 1.2: goto potgress binary-path then we have to select our installed postgress version and paste environment path ex:"C:\Program Files\PostgreSQL\14\bin" in front of that.
       1.3: save

 2: download the backup file from below link:
 ```bash